Lightnicus/venjakob/docs/reload-system-documentation.md

 3. For detail components:
    - Use `const { triggerReload } = useTabReload(reloadKey, () => {})`
    - Use `const { updateTitle } = useTabTitle(tabId)`
+   - **Use a ref to prevent infinite loops when setting initial titles**
 4. Call `triggerReload()` after successful save operations
 5. Call `updateTitle(newTitle)` when entity names change